 The gain on stock awards is calculated by comparing the Siemens AG share price with the strike price when the stock awards are exercised.
 All stock awards allocated may be exercised two years after allocation, and thereafter for one year.
 Exercising these options requires the individual in question to be employed by the company for two years following allocation.
 Anyone who leaves the company after two years must exercise their option at the latest one month after their last day.
-As of September 30th, 2021, the CEO has reserved 925 stock awards; splitted in 664 Siemens AG shares and 261 Siemens Energy AG shares.
-None of the Board members, except the CEO, have been allocated stock awards as compensation for their role in Siemens Mobility AS.
+As of September 30th, 2022, the CEO has reserved 1 022 stock awards; splitted in 822 Siemens AG shares and 200 Siemens Energy AG shares.
+Also, the CFO has been allocated stock awards as compensation for his role in Siemens Mobility AS.